coady/graphique/README.md

 ### Performance
 Graphique relies on native [pyarrow](https://arrow.apache.org/docs/python/index.html) routines wherever possible.
 Otherwise it falls back to using [NumPy](https://numpy.org/doc/stable/), with zero-copy views.
 Graphique also has custom optimizations for grouping, dictionary-encoded arrays, and chunked arrays.

 By default, datasets are read on-demand, with only the necessary columns selected.
 Additionally `filter(query: ...)` is optimized to filter rows while reading the dataset.
 Although graphique is a running service, [parquet is performant](https://duckdb.org/2021/06/25/querying-parquet.html) at reading a subset of data.
 Optionally specify `COLUMNS` to read a subset of columns (or `*`) at startup, trading-off memory for latency.
+Similarly specify `FILTERS` in the json format of the `Query` input type to read a subset of rows at startup.

-Specifying an `INDEX` with `COLUMNS` indicates the table is sorted, and enables the binary `search` field.
-Specifying just `INDEX` is allowed but only recommended if it corresponds to the partition keys; `search(...)` is functionally equivalent to `filter(query: ...)` without `COLUMNS`.
+Specifying an `INDEX` indicates the table is sorted, and enables the binary `search` field.
+Specifying just `INDEX` without reading (`FILTERS` or `COLUMNS`) is allowed but only recommended if it corresponds to the partition keys.
+In that case, `search(...)` is functionally equivalent to `filter(query: ...)`.

 ## Installation
 ```console